-In this show we try to equip you with the knowledge needed to help you understand whether you’re talking to an Iranian or not.
-Iranians may hide among you, they may appear wearing your national dress, but in many cases they will struggle to hide it when they talk.
-So, listen-in and we’ll help you know how you can spot the Iranians in the room.
+In this episode, we try to equip you with the knowledge needed to help you understand whether you’re talking to an Iranian or not.
+Iranians may hide among you, they may appear wearing your national dress, but in many cases, they will struggle to hide it when they talk.
+So, listen in and we’ll help you know how you can spot the Iranians in the room.

-Questions that we get answers to during this show…
+Questions we also get answers to during this episode

 - Which English language sounds are Iranians unable to pronounce?

 - Why can’t the Azari/Tork Iranians say the word “cat” correctly?

 - What’s the name of the ride-sharing taxi service in Iran (similar to Uber)?

 - Which other language share similar sounds to the Persian (Farsi) language?

 - What happens when an Iranian tries to say an English word with back-to-back consonants, like “stealth”?

 - Why do Iranians add verbs to verbs when they use English in Persian?